Chapter 43

 Word Notes

-- 馳騁 — "gallop through": to drive and command; to move at will.
+- 馳騁 — "gallop through": To drive and command; to move at will.

 Chapter Explanation